Level 4 Diploma in Professional Culinary Arts

-The CTH Diploma in Professional Culinary Arts has been carefully developed in partnership with Gordon Ramsay's Tante Marie Culinary Academy to provide students with an excellent advanced set of skills in food preparation in a professional environment - a perfect first step to a rewarding culinary career.
+The CTH Diploma in Professional Culinary Arts was carefully developed in partnership with Gordon Ramsay's Tante Marie Culinary Academy, to provide students with an excellent advanced set of skills for food preparation in a professional environment - a perfect first step to a rewarding culinary career.

 The qualification is a mix of practical and theoretical sessions but with a strong emphasis on the practical element.
 As well as the key cooking subjects, the curriculum also covers menu planning and budgeting, food safety and other professional kitchen skills.

 The qualification develops culinary skills by working in a kitchen environment which will be enhanced through demonstrations, appropriate theory sessions.
 Students develop knife skills, familiarity with produce, and master many professional skills such as butchery, fish preparation and pastry work, to an appropriate level.

 The assessment methodology for Menu Planning & Costings, Self-Management in the Professional kitchen and Nutrition, allergens and sustainability is by project/assignment.
 All other units by practical examination.

 The course covers a wide range of skills including; Prepare, Cook, and Finish;

 - Complex Pastries, Desserts and Confectionary